calam1/clojurescript-nodejs-examples/README.md

 clojurescript-nodejs-examples
 =============================

-This example is a simple clojurescript web app running on nodejs using express.
+This example is a simple clojurescript web app running on nodejs using express interacting with AWS DynamoDB.

+I hope this will help somebody looking for a simple example to interact with AWS (Amazon Web Services).
+Although this example is DynamoDB specific, the setup of the aws-sdk and its usage should carry across most if not all AWS services.
+I searched high and low for an example of Clojurescript interecting with AWS and found nothing.
+Not that it is difficult to interact with the aws-sdk package, just that my level of Clojurescript coding is at beginner level so a lot of things are new and a struggle.

 i.e.
 - http://localhost:8080/tables  - prints all your dynamodb tables to the browser.